LearnSmart

 Learn Today, Earn for the Future

 LearnSmart works to empower Canadian youth and young adults to open a Registered Education Savings Plan (RESP) and apply for the Canada Learning Bond (CLB).
-Open an RESP online in 10 minutes and access $500 up to $2000 of government funds to help pay for your post-secondary education.
+Open an RESP online in 10 minutes and access $500 up to $2000 of government funds, tailored to help pay for your post-secondary education.

 A Registered Education Savings Plan (RESP) helps to save for future education after high school.